 Having an excellent educational background also helps, of course.
 Were they a math major in college?
 Did they get an advanced degree, like their masters or a Ph.D. in mathematics or a related field?

 It’s also a bonus if they’ve worked in a mathematical field, such as physics, engineering, or in a classroom setting.
 Then they can help you demystify precalculus by providing real life examples.
 It’s one thing to take a class from a teacher; it’s another to be tutored by somebody who has used advanced mathematics in their job.

-How a precalculus tutor can help raise your grade
+How a private precalculus tutor can help raise your grade

 Your precalculus tutor can help raise your grades by helping you better understand basic numerical concepts, simply explaining a difficult subject, custom tailoring the tutoring sessions toward your specific way of learning, and by setting goals that coincide with improving homework and test scores.

 They will also help practice example problems with you and show you different math problems from a new angle.
 They might even challenge you more than your precalculus teacher!
 That’s a good thing, since it means the tests will seem easier.
 No, it’s not that math is getting easier – it’s that you’re understanding it more.